The Best Christmas Movies of All Time

 Lethal Weapon made Mel Gibson an international star, solidified Danny Glover as one of Hollywood’s most reliable actors, and pioneered the “buddy cop” genre.
 Oh, it’s also one of the funniest, most thrilling and most violent Christmas movies ever!
 The premise is pure Hollywood: two mismatched LAPD detectives team up to solve a crime that proves to be way more than either bargained for.
 You could argue that it hasn’t dated well (Mel Gibson’s hair is laughable), but Lethal Weapon is still fun after all these years.

 From your redneck cousins to the in-laws that won’t go away, Christmas is often spent in the company of family you would just as soon leave at the airport.
-It’s this element that makes Christmas Vacation so funny: It’s relatable.
-Clark Griswold’s (Chevy Chase) determination to get his “old-fashioned family Christmas” perfect is a struggle most people can relate to, even though you may drive yourself mad in the process.
+It’s this element that makes National Lampoon’s Christmas Vacation so funny: It’s relatable.
+As Clark Griswold, Chevy Chase’s determination to get his “old-fashioned family Christmas” perfect is a struggle most people can relate to, even though you may drive yourself mad in the process.
 Granted, most people’s Christmas tree won’t catch fire, but Christmas Vacation reminds us of how much can go hilariously wrong during the holidays.
 Really, isn’t that what Christmas is all about?

-The granddaddy of all Christmas flicks, White Christmas is nothing short of iconic.
-Bookending the film—it’s sung by Bing Crosby in the opening scene in war-torn Europe and reprised in the showstopping finale—Irving Berlin’s titular tune is arguably the best Christmas song of all-time, and the rest of the film’s score is no slouch, either.
+White Christmas is nothing short of iconic.
+Bookending the film—it’s sung by Bing Crosby in the opening scene in war-torn Europe and reprised in the showstopping finale—Irving Berlin’s titular tune is arguably the best Christmas song of all time, and the rest of the film’s score is no slouch, either.
 Classics like “Count Your Blessings Instead of Sheep,” “Snow,” and “Sisters” keep the sweet storyline moving, and stars Crosby, Danny Kaye, Rosemary Clooney and Vera-Ellen have a chemistry that modern-day Hollywood productions simply can’t seem to replicate.
 Nostalgic and sentimental—without being saccharine—this is truly something special, and a Christmas tradition worth cherishing.